CluedIn-io/CluedIn.Documentation/docs/040-integration/data-sources/150-create-mapping.md

 <iframe src="https://player.vimeo.com/video/896479907?h=0bd85bd043&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" title="Create mapping and verify mapping details"></iframe>
 </div>

+{:.important}
-**Note:** Mapping encompasses complex tasks, and CluedIn is committed to consistently enhancing the user experience associated with it.
+Mapping encompasses complex tasks, and CluedIn is committed to consistently enhancing the user experience associated with it.
 Nevertheless, it is crucial to grasp certain mapping concepts to leverage its full potential.

 The process of creating a mapping consists of two parts: